cdhogan/DFT-basics/2_Graphene/7_projected_bands/README.md

 # Projected band structure calculation
 One way to analyse the band structure is to project it onto specific atoms or atomic orbitals.
 In quantum-ESPRESSO there are a number of ways to do this, although they are all a little tricky to get working.
+I would tend to recommend the second `plotband.x` approach, which is more flexible.

 ## Setup